University Catalog 2024-2025

 FINE 4620 Invest Banking-Financial Firms (3)

 This applications-oriented course builds upon the valuation concepts students learned in FINE 4100 (Advanced Financial Management) and applies them to investment- banking-style analysis for financial firms.
 Financial firms have unique asset, liability, risk and regulatory attributes that make them fundamentally different from other firms; as a result, they are often challenging to value.
 In this course, students will construct financial firm valuation models to later integrate into full-scale merger and acquisition analyses.
 Additionally, the instructor will use case studies based on banks, insurance companies, real estate investment trusts (REITs), asset management companies and other financial services companies to demonstrate varying business models, proper valuation and the overall acquisition and integration of financial firms.
 The course will be particularly helpful for students with an interest in working as buy-side or sell-side financial analysts covering the financial sector.
 It will also provide insights into understanding the business models of financial firms, which should be valuable to students who aspire to work for firms in the financial sector.
-Prerequisites: FINE 4100; junior standing
+Junior standing.

 Prerequisite(s): FINE 4100.